arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/JSF_get_admin_server_id.md

 @RESTRETURNCODES

 @RESTRETURNCODE{200}
-Is returned in all cases.
+Is returned in when the server is running in cluster mode.
 @endDocuBlock

 @RESTRETURNCODE{500}
-Is returned when the server is not running in cluster mode
+Is returned when the server is not running in cluster mode.
 @endDocuBlock